The Best European Resorts For Après Ski

 Starting halfway up the mountain, bars line Run 1 merging into Run 21.
 The more infamous being the Krazy Kangaroo and the Mooserwirt - the latter's table service will never leave you without a drink, no need to queue at the bar.
 Taps bar is also worth a visit.
 The ski down from these can be treacherous so take it easy.
 Grab a bite to eat before heading into the later wave of partying in town.

-Stay at the Hotel Banyan to be close to all the action.
+Stay at the Chalet Amalien Haus to be close to all the action.

 ISCHGL - Austria